 Yes, you read right - people go for a dip on Christmas Day.
 And not just the odd hardy soul - the annual Christmas Day swim at Exmouth beach attracts thousands of people - many in fancy dress - with many going in the sea and many more watching on from the promenade.
 Brrrrr!

-Christmas wouldn't be Christmas without a Boxing Day football match and this year Torquay United host back-to-back Christmas crackers against Cornish rivals Truro City.
-Both teams play at Torquay's Plainmoor, the games take place on Boxing Day and New Year's Day.
+Christmas wouldn't be Christmas without a Boxing Day football match and this year Torquay United travel across the border to Yeovil Town.